 J.D., summa cum laude, WMU-Cooley Law School 1988

-After graduating from James Madison College at Michigan State University in 1978, and enjoying a 10-year career with the Michigan Department of Commerce in the area of economic development and environmental regulation, she attended WMU-Cooley Law School in the evenings, and graduated summa cum laude in 1988.
-She joined the law firm Honigman Miller Schwartz & Cohn and practiced in the litigation department.
-She is admitted to practice in Michigan courts, the Eastern and Western Districts of the U.S. District Court, and the U.S. Supreme Court.
+After graduating from James Madison College at Michigan State University in 1978, and enjoying a 10-year career with the Michigan Department of Commerce in the area of economic development and environmental regulation, I attended WMU-Cooley Law School in the evenings, and graduated summa cum laude in 1988.
+I joined the law firm Honigman Miller Schwartz & Cohn and practiced in the litigation department.
+I am admitted to practice in Michigan courts, the Eastern and Western Districts of the U.S. District Court, and the U.S. Supreme Court.

 Articles (Law Reviews and Law Journals)

 - Eileen S. Johnson, Amy Timmer, Dawn E. Chandler, & Charles R. Toy, Matched vs. Episodic Mentoring: An Exploration of the Processes and Outcomes for Law School Students Engaged in Professional Mentoring, 23 Legal Educ.
 Rev. 153 (2013).